What Does a Dental Assistant Do?

 - Update patient's medical history

-- Hand the dentist tools during procedures
+- Hand the dentist tools and use suction tubes during procedures

 - Provide chair-side support to patients